 Our products subject us to warranty claims and, from time to time product liability claims, based on the Company's products alleged failure to perform as expected or resulting in alleged bodily injury or property damage.
 If any of our products are or are alleged to be defective, we may be required to participate in a recall or other corrective action involving such products.
-The Company maintains liability insurance coverage at levels based on commercial norms and historical claims experience.
-The Company can provide no assurances that it will not experience material claims or liabilities in the future or that it will not incur significant costs to defend such claims.
+The Company maintains warranty and product liability insurance coverage at levels based on commercial norms and historical claims experience.
+The Company can provide no assurances that it will not experience material warranty or product liability claims or liabilities in the future or that it will not incur significant costs to defend such claims.